Here, you will find information about joining the laboratory. Please contact Omer for any inquiries.

 PhD Students: Ph.D. students are the heart and soul of our laboratory and we are always interested in potential Ph.D. students.
 You can join the lab primarily through the Ph.D. program in Department of Biological Sciences also see our nice flier.
 It is also possible to join the lab or at least conduct a portion of the thesis research in our lab even if you are enrolled in other departments (including anthropology, medical school, computer science, engineering departments, etc.) or universities.
-There are a finite number of teaching assistantships available, covering tuition and living expenses of the graduate students.
+If you are accepted to our program, you are covered (tuition + spidend) for the duration of your studies either through Research or Teaching Assistantships.
 External graduate fellowships are extremely prestigious and will let you have more free time to focus on research.
-You can find some of these fellowships here.
 If you are interested in joining the lab, please contact Omer.

 Postdoctoral Fellows: The postdoctoral fellows are expected to run independent projects in the lab with close collaboration with the PI.
 To prepare for an independent career, it is important that postdoctoral fellows are trained in mentoring students, writing grants, giving talks, managing collaborations, etc, again under the general supervision of the PI.
-The funding for postdoctoral fellows is very limited.
-As such, the for most postdoctoral fellows, it is essential to secure external funding sources.
+We are always looking for interested postdoctoral fellows depending on the funds available at the time of application.
 Please contact Omer, if you are interested in joining the lab.
-He will be happy to help you plan and apply for fellowships/grants.
-You can find a list some of these fellowships here and here.
-Also, some countries have specific fellowships that you should consider.

 Master of Science Students: M.S. students have to go through the University of Buffalo Department of Biological Sciences admissions.
 Details research track M.S. program can be found here.
 If you need more information or if you are already a Master student at the department and want to join the lab, feel free to contact Omer.